Guidance for positive well being for students and parents.

 We know that lots of you already have positive coping strategies in place and now may be a good time to revisit these or try something new.
 If you do feel the need to talk to someone please speak to those around you who may be able to help, including family and friends.

-We have attached some resources with advice on managing mental health to how to talk to anxious children about the virus.
+We have attached some resources with advice on managing mental health both generally and in relation to Covid 19.

-Please also see the following website which has lots of fab resources from challenging negative thoughts to goal setting, letting off steam to relaxation techniques.
+Please also see the following website which has lots of excellent resources from challenging negative thoughts to goal setting, letting off steam to relaxation techniques.

 You may also want to try Kooth.com which is a free, online counselling service.